 You can earn $1 in Walgreens Cash rewards per month by completing weekly challenges, with a bonus worth up to $2 more in Walgreens Cash rewards if you complete them all each month.

 Here’s one more fitness-based “get money for walking” app if you don’t want to bet or shop at Walgreens: LifeCoin.

 This app for Android and Apple devices tracks your steps with GPS (which means only outdoor activity counts) and rewards you with points.

-You can ultimately convert these points into rewards that include phones, drones and iTunes, or Amazon or PayPal gift cards.
+You can ultimately convert these points into rewards that include phones, drones and gift cards for stores such as Amazon or iTunes.
 But if you’ve ever looked into how to make money online, you know you need patience: These rewards require many months of regular walking.